Behind the Scenes: Life as a Music Photographer

 The Big Show

 The primary aim of any professional is to capture the true essence of the concert.
 The best way to do this is to be ready to click spontaneous moments that encapsulate the band and their performance as a whole.
 It could be the smile of the guitarist after their solo, the emotion on the face of the lead singer, the last bang on the drum or the way the crowd responds to the music.
 This is where the intuition of a concert photographer comes to the forefront.
 Also predicting what may go on, onstage comes in handy, and as a lifelong music fan and attendee, I think I've gotten pretty good at this.
-I can usually predict the last beat of the drums or when the vocalist will travel to the other end of the stage.
-Saying this, the performance is usually full of surprises too.
+I can usually predict the last beat of the drums, the twirl of the drumsticks or when the vocalist travels to the other side of the stage.
+The performance is usually full of surprises too.
 And I always expect, the unexpected!
+Like this one when Ty Taylor of Vintage Trouble slid on the stage and landed in front of me for this shot.

 © Cheryl Alterman Photography 2022